 - Are food and drinks available for purchase?

-- Yes, drinks and snacks are available for purchase in the bookstore.
-We do not recommend bringing outside food or drink unless you'd like to bring a bottle of water.
+- Food is not available for purchase.
+We do not recommend bringing outside food or drink on your tour, unless you'd like to bring a bottle of water, therefore we suggest grabbing something to eat either before or after your tour.

 - Is there parking available?